csshlok/Chess/README.md

 GUI based Chess game

 Hello!!
 This is shlok again...
-I thought that after uploaoding a simple game, I upload a complex GUI based game so that you guys understand what it means to actually commint yourselves to a project and finish it.
+I thought that after uploading a simple game, I upload a complex GUI based game so that you guys understand what it means to actually commint yourselves to a project and finish it.

 Guys, but don't get scared from the lines and lenght of the code.
 It's currently way out of your knowledge rn.